 Teams will also be required to submit a "decision document" accompanying their oral presentation at the beginning of the competition round.
-The "decision document" will be a prepared form, a maximum of one single-sided page in length, outlining the team's four policy response alternatives, decision process, and recommendations.
+The "decision document" will be a prepared form, two single-sided pages (one double-sided page) in length, outlining the team's policy response alternatives, decision process, and recommendations.
+Further detailed instructions will be distributed to teams selected for the competition.